Will My Hair Survive Breastfeeding?

 Babies bring much joy into our lives, but at a cost.
 Unfortunately, childbirth and lactation do take a toll on our bodies.
 Post-partum hair loss is deemed normal because of the hormonal effects of pregnancy.
 Joanne Stone, MD, Co-author of Pregnancy for Dummies explains that it is because the resting phase of hair growth is elongated during pregnancy, but once oestrogen levels drop, the hair that was resting starts to shed.

-It is common, but it is not inevitable in each and every mother.
-Within the first six months you can expect your hair, which thrived during pregnancy, to lose some of its thickness and luster.
-However if you suffer from extreme hair loss after baby is born, if could likely be an indication of nutritional deficiency.
-During pregnancy and nursing, your body nourishes the baby as its first priority.
+It is common, but it is not inevitable in every mother.
+Within the first six months, you can expect your hair, which thrived during pregnancy, to lose some of its thickness and lustre.
+However, if you suffer from extreme hair loss after a baby is born, it could likely be an indication of nutritional deficiency.
+During pregnancy and nursing, your body nourishes the baby as its priority.
 This means that hair and nails are the last to receive essential nutrients.

 What are these essential nutrients?

 Primarily proteins are required for the growth and maintenance of cells.
 Your baby is using up proteins from you, among other macronutrients required for growth and health.
 Start immediately to add nutrient-dense real foods into your diet.

 You can find these nutrients in meat, fish, kienyeji eggs, liver, vegetables, butter, coconut oil, ghee, avocados, nuts and seeds and whole milk.
 If you are vegetarian or you have food intolerances, find substitutes that provide as many bio-available proteins and minerals.
 Your liver is crucial for balancing hormones, so eat liver-strengthening foods.
 Bitter greens (traditional vegetables), beetroot and beet greens, turmeric, dandelion, garlic and fermented foods are some examples.
 Fresh veggie juices are an amazing instant food that is as nutrient-dense as it gets.